WebDevStudios/Chat-Room/readme.txt

 * Hooks for other developers to utilize.
 * Some usability notes.
 * Prevent sending empty messages to chat
+* Fix conflict with Yoast SEO and excerpts

 = 0.1.2 =
 * Fix auto-scroll of the div down to new messages for Windows FF.